On the Complementarity of Shared Electric Mobility and Renewable Energy Communities: Introduction

-One objective of Mobility Service Providers (MSPs) is to offer to end-users the possibility of travelling at low cost.
-Hence, they are interested to access cheap electricity production from neighbouring producers to charge the vehicles.
-This idea of local exchanges has been conceptualized by the EU through its directive in its Clean Energy Package \cite{EU} as the so calle Renewable Energy Communities (REC).
+In the meantime, concept of local electricity sharing between end-users has been conceptualized by the EU through the Clean Energy Package \cite{EU} as the so called Renewable Energy Communities (REC).
 This new market paradigm enables end-users to gather and exchange renewable energy locally in any form of energy carrier.
-Doing so, they bypass the traditional retailer to supply part of their energy demand at more advantageous prices (i.e., higher for producers and lower for consumers than retail tariffs) \cite{zanvettor2022optimal}.
+Doing so, they bypass the traditional retailer to supply part of their energy demand at more advantageous prices \cite{zanvettor2022optimal}.
 This mutualisation of resources aims to provide economic, environmental and social advantages to participants \cite{ref1a}.
-Additionally, by coordinating itself with the local end-users connected to the same distribution network, the MSP may size its fleet and associated charging stations more efficiently despite the limited remaining grid connection capacity and even provide flexibility services to system operators \cite{da2024electric, allard2024quantifying}.
+This new framework fosters SMPs integration, which could take advantage of the local production surplus to charge its vehicles.
+Additionally, by coordinating with the local end-users, SMPs may improve the technical and economic efficiency of its charging strategies, and even provide flexibility services to system operators \cite{da2024electric, allard2024quantifying}.

-In this paper, authors quantify the potential benefits of the participation of a shared MSP to an Energy Community constituted of end-users connected to the neighbouring nodes of the local distribution network.
-More specifically, we assess the optimal investment strategy that the MSP must adopt as well as the most efficient EVs charging planning to extract the most benefits from local electricity.